An Introduction to Geometric Topology: Lens spaces

 We construct the foliation $\calF$ of $M$ by subdividing each solid torus bounded by $T$ into concentric tori, with a central singular circle in each.
 We represent $\calF$ as the level sets of a map $f\colon L(p,q) \to [0,1]$ where the singular circles are the extreme levels $f^{-1}(0)$ and $f^{-1}(1)$.

 We now put $\Delta$ in some good position with respect to $\calF$.
 We first perturb $\Sigma$ so that it is disjoint from the singular circles of $\calF$ and $f|_\Sigma$ is a Morse function with singular points in distinct levels.
-At every local maximum (minimum) of $f|_\Sigma$ we isotope $\Delta$ so that the $p$ sheets of $\Delta$ lie above (below) $\Sigma$ as in Fig.~\ref{sheets_above:fig}.
+At every local maximum (minimum) of $f|_\Sigma$ we isotope $\Delta$ so that the $p$ sheets of $\Delta$ lie above (below) $\Sigma$ as in Figure \ref{sheets_above:fig}.
 Finally, we require $\Delta$ to be transverse to the two singular circles of $\calF$ and $f|_{\Delta \setminus \Sigma}$ to be a Morse function, with critical points at distinct levels (also distinct from those of the critical points of $f|_\Sigma$).

 The foliation $\calF$ induces a singular foliation on $\Delta$ that pulls back to $D$ via the map $D\to \Delta$.
-There are three types of singular points in the foliation, shown in Fig.~\ref{lens_singular:fig}: centres, saddles, and half-saddles.
+There are three types of singular points in the foliation, shown in Figure \ref{lens_singular:fig}: centres, saddles, and half-saddles.

 A leaf in $D$ incident to a singular point is \emph{singular}.
-Since we minimised the critical points that may stay at the same level, the singular leaves exiting from a singular point may be only of the six possible kinds shown in Fig.~\ref{lens_leaves:fig}.
+Since we minimised the critical points that may stay at the same level, the singular leaves exiting from a singular point may be only of the six possible kinds shown in Figure \ref{lens_leaves:fig}.
 The saddles and half-saddles of type (a) and (e) are called \emph{essential}, and the others \emph{inessential}.
 In (a) the singular leaves divide $D$ into four \emph{quarter discs}, and in (e) they cut off two or more \emph{half discs}.

 Among all possible good configurations of $\Delta$, we pick one that minimises first the number of critical points in $f|_\Sigma$, and second the number of essential saddles.